MEDICAL PRODUCT DEVELOPMENT MANAGEMENT

 Applicants to the program must have a Bachelor of Science or Arts from an accredited four-year college or university.
 While previous studies in the sciences, engineering or health care are preferred, applicants may come from a wide variety of backgrounds including, but not limited to: nursing, pre-med, biology, chemistry, mathematics, science education, pharmacy, engineering, business, computer science, psychology, social sciences, pre-law, or other fields of study.
 Applicants should have excellent computer skills.
 Prior experience in a relevant industry is highly desirable.

 Whenever possible, applicants will be selected on the basis of a personal interview or discussions with the program director.
-Based on this interview, some program-specific requirements may be waived to take into consideration other factors (such as work experience, fluency in multiple languages, etc.) on a case-by-case basis.

 Formal Admission Requirements